Layoffs are piling up, raising worker anxiety. Here are some companies that have cut jobs recently

 It’s a tough time to be looking for a job.

-Some companies have pointed to rising operational costs spanning from President Donald Trump's barrage of new tariffs and shifts in consumer spending.
-Others cite corporate restructuring more broadly — or, as seen with big names like Amazon, are redirecting money to artificial intelligence.
+Some companies have pointed to rising operational costs spanning from U.S. President Donald Trump's barrage of new tariffs and shifts in consumer spending.
+Others cite corporate restructuring more broadly — or are redirecting money to artificial intelligence.

 Here are some of the largest job cuts announced recently: